National Cancer Institute–Designated Comprehensive Cancer Center

 Ranked Among Top 20 Cancer Centers in the Country, According to U.S. News & World Report’s “Best Hospitals”

-U.S. News & World Report has ranked NYU Langone’s Perlmutter Cancer Center as No. 19 for cancer in the 2019-20 U.S. News & World Report’s “Best Hospitals” rankings.
+U.S. News & World Report has ranked NYU Langone’s Perlmutter Cancer Center among the top 20 hospitals for cancer in the 2022–2023 U.S. News & World Report “Best Hospitals” rankings.
 In addition, the publication rated colon cancer surgery and lung cancer surgery as “high performing” procedures for adults.

 In recognition of their work, researchers at Perlmutter Cancer Center and the Ronald O. Perelman Department of Dermatology received a Melanoma Specialized Programs of Research Excellence (SPORE) grant from the National Cancer Institute (NCI).
 This grant supports research to discover biomarkers and other tools for predicting whether immunotherapies can effectively treat melanoma.